derniercri/multilayer-perceptron/README.md

 [Link to the documentation](http://derniercri.github.io/multilayer_perceptron_library/index.html)

-Here is how to create a neural network by initializing all the values of each neuron.
+Here is how to create a neural network by initializing all the values in each neuron.
 This is useless if the network is to be trained because the values will be generated randomly.

 The function `neuron:make_layer_hard/3` create a layer.